 3. If your child temporarily becomes an early rise, practice “dramatic wakeups”

-Time change can temporarily affect the wake-up time of sensitive children.
+The time change can temporarily affect the wake-up time of sensitive children.
 If that happens in your family, practice “dramatic wakeup”.

-If your child wakes up too early (=before 6 am), go to the bedroom or crib, keep the environment dark and comfort them and encourage him to go back to sleep or at least stay calm in bed until 6 am at least.
+If your child wakes up too early (=before 6 am), go to the bedroom or crib, keep the environment dark and comfort them and encourage them to go back to sleep or at least stay calm in bed until 6 am at least.

 Your child goes back to sleep?
 Awesome!

 He doesn’t? that’s fine, don’t worry, just bring comfort and help him soothe until his regular wakeup time.
-Then leave the room for a full minute (Yes, 60 seconds!), enter back and start the day with a cheerful “good morning”, open the curtains, turn on the lights etc.
+Then leave the room for a full minute (Yes, 60 seconds!), enter back, and start the day with a cheerful “good morning”, open the curtains, turn on the lights, etc.

 Your child’s body clock will progressively adapt to the new time.